HackerN64/F3DEX3/README.md

   vertex normal and the vector from the vertex to the camera is computed.
 A settable scale and offset from `SPFresnel` converts this to a shade alpha value.
 This is useful for making surfaces fade between transparent when viewed straight-on and opaque when viewed at a large angle, or for applying a fake "outline" around the border of meshes.
 - New geometry mode bits `G_ATTROFFSET_ST_ENABLE` and `G_ATTROFFSET_Z_ENABLE`
   apply settable offsets to vertex ST (`SPAttrOffsetST`) and/or Z (`SPAttrOffsetZ`) values.
 These offsets are applied after their respective scales.
-For Z, this fixes decal mode.
+For Z, this enables a method of drawing coplanar surfaces like decals but without the Z fighting which can happen with the RDP's native decal mode.
   For ST, this enables UV scrolling without CPU intervention.

 ### Improved existing features

-- Point lighting redesigned.
-Improved appearance when light is close to object.
+- Point lighting has been redesigned.
+The appearance when a light is close to an object has been improved.
+Fixed a bug in F3DEX2/ZEX point lighting where a Z component was accidentally doubled in the point lighting calculations.
+The quadratic point light attenuation factor is now an E3M5 floating-point number.
-  Fixed 2*Z bug.
-Quadratic point light attenuation factor is now an E3M5 floating-point number.
-The performance penalty for enabling point lighting, and for each additional point light, has been reduced.
+  The performance penalty for point lighting has been reduced.
 - Maximum number of directional / point lights raised from 7 to 9.
 Minimum number of directional / point lights lowered from 1 to 0 (F3DEX2 required at least one).
 Also supports loading all lights in one DMA transfer